anne-urai/lab_wiki/Reading.md

 b) Read literature
 * Check the literature above
-* If not informative, look for review articles on the topic
+* If it is not enough, look for review articles on the topic

 c) Communicate with your fellow lab members
 * Especially if stuck with code